kotest/kotest-cookbook/README.md

 ```

 It is important that we are using an extension function on a `Seqeunce` and not on a `List`.
-The reason is simple - sequences are evaluated lazily, so we invoke any side effects along with providing the values.
+The reason is simple - sequences are evaluated lazily, so we can invoke any side effects along with providing the values.
 The following simple example shows how that works:

 ```kotlin